 Ratings in depth

-The sci-fi-looking beta testers who wear Google Glass still turn heads and are peppered with questions a year after the first invites started rolling out to developers.
+Google Glass is the controversial wearable that still its sci-looking beta testers turning heads and being peppered with questions a year and a half after the first invites started rolling out to developers.
 How does it work?
 What does it feel like?
 And, of course the inevitable, well, can I try it?

 I saw flight information automatically beam to my eye with a gentle Google Now reminder the day before traveling.
 The weather for both my departure and destination cities, and directions to the airport were already being provided by this instinctual software.
 All of this data appeared in the top right corner of my vision, all without the need to take out my smartphone.

 Still, this new Project Glass model is better at addition than subtraction.
-While features have been added the price hasn't dropped in a year.
-At $1,500 (about £897, AU$1,593) plus tax, Google's experimental wearable is exorbitantly priced for the average person.
-It's also best if you're an Android person.
+While features have been added, the price hasn't dropped in a year.
+At $1,500 (£1,000, about AU$1,589) plus tax, Google's experimental wearable is exorbitantly priced for the average person.
+It's also best if you're an Android, not an Apple person.

-Compatibility with the iPhone has improved thanks to the launch of an iOS MyGlass app, but text messages still don't forward to Glass and navigation requires MyGlass to be open, not in the background.
+Compatibility with the iPhone has improved thanks to the launch of an iOS MyGlass app and the ability to read text messages, but it stops short of tapping into Glass' hands-free SMS response capabilities.
+Maps navigation also requires MyGlass to be open on the iPhone, not in the background.
 All of these features are missing for Windows Phone 8 users entirely, though technically any Bluetooth phone can offer Glass tethered data with a personal hotspot enabled.

-Google Glass is very much a prototype, even after twelve months of being in the hands and on the faces of tens of thousands of beta testers.
+Google Glass is very much a prototype, even after more than 18 months of being in the hands and on the faces of tens of thousands of beta testers.

 But that's partly why this out-of-reach, futuristic-looking curiosity is so fascinating, despite, or possibly because of the massive cost to your Google Wallet (that's actually how you have to pay for Google Glass).
 Peoples' mind=blown reaction, more so than snapping photos hands-free and getting directions that turn with your head, makes whomever is donning Google Glass a walking wonder.